bryanmcnett/aabo/README.md

 struct Octahedra
 {
-  Tetrahedron *minABCD; // tetrahedrons that point up Tetrahedron *maxABCD; // tetrahedrons that point down };
+  Tetrahedron *minABCD; // tetrahedra that point up Tetrahedron *maxABCD; // tetrahedra that point down };
 ```

-AABO uses 33% more memory than AABB, but since only the one of the two tetrahedra need be checked for initial trivial rejection, an AABO check is usually four comparisons, while a 3D AABB check is six.
-AABO uses 33% less bandwidth and computation than AABB, and has 33% more planes than AABB, for making tighter bounding shapes.
+*AABO uses 33% more memory than AABB, but since only the one of the two tetrahedra need be read usually, an AABO check is usually four comparisons, while a 3D AABB check is six.
+AABO uses 33% less bandwidth and computation than AABB, and has 33% more planes than AABB, for making tighter bounding shapes.*

 Comparison to k-DOP
 -------------------